History of Lancashire

 Lancashire is a county of England, in the northwest of the country.
 The county did not exist in 1086, for the Domesday Book, and was apparently first created in 1182, making it one of the youngest of the traditional counties.

 The historic county consisted of two separate parts.
 The main part runs along the northwestern coast of England.
-When it included Manchester and Liverpool it had a greatest length of 76 miles, and breadth of 45 miles, and an area of 1,208,154 acres.
-The northern detached part of the old county palatine, consisting of Furness and Cartmell was 25 miles in length, 23 miles in breadth and was separated from the main portion of Lancashire by Morecambe Bay and the Kendal district of Westmorland.
+When it included Manchester and Liverpool, it had a greatest length of 76 miles, and breadth of 45 miles, and an area of 1,208,154 acres.
+The northern detached part of the old county palatine, consisting of Furness and Cartmell, was 25 miles in length, 23 miles in breadth and was separated from the main portion of Lancashire by Morecambe Bay and the Kendal district of Westmorland.
 The highest point in the historic county is 2633 ft at the Old Man of Coniston.

 As a county palatine, the Duke of Lancaster had sovereignty rights in the areas of justice and administration within the county.
-However the third man to hold the title, Henry Bolingbroke seized the English throne in 1399 to become Henry IV and both the duchy and palatinate have since been possessions of the crown, administered separately but consistently with the rest of the country.
-The later part of the 19th century brought large reforms with the much of county's independent legal system merged into the national courts and a new administrative county and network of county boroughs being formed.
+However the third man to hold the title, Henry Bolingbroke, seized the English throne in 1399 to become Henry IV and both the duchy and palatinate have since been possessions of the crown, administered separately but consistently with the rest of the country.
+The later part of the 19th century brought large reforms with much of the county's independent legal system merged into the national courts and a new administrative county and network of county boroughs being formed.
 Since then Lancashire County Council has been seated at County Hall in Preston.

 In 1974 the administrative county was abolished and new ceremonial counties created with the areas around the cities of Manchester and Liverpool forming the larger portions of Greater Manchester and Merseyside.
 The section north of Morecambe Bay joined Westmorland and Cumberland to form the modern county of Cumbria.
 However the new Lancashire gained control of the Forest of Bowland and West Craven areas formerly under the administration of the West Riding of Yorkshire.